Lithuanian Diplomatic Service: Independent Lithuania (1918–1940)

-Lithuania's diplomacy has extensive roots going all the way back to the era of King Mindaugas, yet modern-day diplomacy of the Republic of Lithuania is believed to have been born on 7 November 1918.
-On this day, Augustinas Voldemaras, then prime minister of Lithuania, assumed the office of the Foreign Minister, thus heralding the formation of the country's Foreign Ministry Today, 7 November is celebrated as the Day of the Diplomat.
+Lithuania's diplomacy has extensive roots going back to the era of King Mindaugas, yet modern-day diplomacy of the Republic of Lithuania is believed to have been born on 7 November 1918.
+On this day, Augustinas Voldemaras, then Prime Minister of Lithuania, assumed the office of the Foreign Minister, thus heralding the formation of the country's Foreign Ministry.

+Today, 7 November is celebrated as the Day of the Diplomat.
 In 1918, Lithuanian diplomacy's goal number one was to achieve de jure recognition of the restored state of Lithuania, and to demarcate its borders.
 On 23 November 1918, Jurgis Šaulys was appointed Lithuania's first minister extraordinary and plenipotentiary in Germany.
-On 11 January 1919, the first international agreement on communication by post was signed with Germany.
+On 11 January 1919, Lithuania signed the first international agreement on communication by post was signed with Germany.
 The second agreement was made with Latvia, granting this country a loan in exchange for the right of Lithuania to use the port of Liepāja for transportation of goods and services.

 At the time, the FM was developing its system of diplomatic orders and ranks in accordance with customs of global diplomacy.
 On 22 May 1920, the following FM functions were established: minister, vice-minister, advisers on church and consular matters, and a General Department and an Information Department were set up.
 The organisational structure of the FM has changed several times, with the following three departments established on a standing basis in the long run: the Policy Department, the Legal and Administration Department, and the Economics Department.
 In early 1940, the FM had 218 employees with 123 of them working at the head office and 95 at foreign missions and consulates.